isomerpages/cpib-corp-new/press-room/press-releases/_posts/2024-04-30-post-Constant Vigilance Vital To The Fight Against Corruption.md

 board, CPIB dutifully reported this as part of our factual findings.</p>
 <p><strong>Instilling Incorruptibility into the DNA of Young Singaporeans</strong>
 </p>
-<p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Incorruptibility is a key part
+<p>9.&nbsp;Incorruptibility is a key part of the Singaporean DNA.
+To preserve
-of the Singaporean DNA.
-To preserve this important value amongst young Singaporeans, CPIB continues to engage the community and youths to co-create anti-corruption education programmes.</p>
+this important value amongst young Singaporeans, CPIB continues to engage the community and youths to co-create anti-corruption education programmes.</p>
 <p><strong><em><u>Multi-level Collaboration with Singapore Polytechnic, Straits Times and AGC - The Corruption Casebook 2: Hidden Victims of Corruption</u></em></strong>
 </p>
-<p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In a multi-agency collaboration, CPIB
-partnered with students from the Singapore Polytechnic Media, Arts &amp;
+<p>10.&nbsp;In a multi-agency collaboration, CPIB partnered with students
-Design School, a journalist from The Straits Times and the AGC on a new e-book for teenagers entitled <em>The Corruption Casebook 2: Hidden Victims of Corruption</em>.
+from the Singapore Polytechnic Media, Arts &amp; Design School, a journalist from The Straits Times and the AGC on a new e-book for teenagers entitled <em>The Corruption Casebook 2: Hidden Victims of Corruption</em>.
 This illustrative publication aims to educate their peers that corruption is not a victimless crime through an art-style depiction of actual CPIB cases.
 To complement the content, the e-book also features fresh insights